-- Limiting in-person client counselling/support sessions to 3 large meeting rooms - Reconfiguring furniture layout to promote physical distancing; reducing amount of furniture in each room.
-HEPA filters are located in each meeting room and will remain on at all times. - o Limiting number of in-person sessions to 9 per day (3 per room) or 45 per week max. - Offering out-of-door options for in-person sessions or activities where appropriate; staff and clients are to wear masks in all common areas in line with the PHO.
-They can take these off when seated and safely distanced - Offering online or phone appointments to clients who are unable or unwilling to wear a mask - Asking clients to arrive as close to their scheduled appointment time as they can; meeting clients as they enter the building and direct them to session rooms - Limiting sessions to only those individuals whose participation is necessary (e.g. individuals supporting clients with disabilities or parent/caregivers) - o Offering common area/hallway waiting chairs for parents or caregivers of children in session, if necessary - Rescheduling sessions if clients become sick or are placed under self-isolation or have traveled outside country within the last 14 days; resuming virtual sessions remains an option
+- Limiting in-person client counselling/support sessions to four larger meeting rooms and one larger office. - Reconfiguring furniture layout to promote physical distancing; reducing amount of furniture in each room.
+HEPA filters are located in each meeting room and will remain on at all times. - Offering out-of-door options for in-person sessions or activities where appropriate; staff and clients are to wear masks in all common areas in line with the PHO.
+Masks must be worn at all times. - Offering online or phone appointments to clients who are unable or unwilling to wear a mask - Asking clients to arrive as close to their scheduled appointment time as they can; meeting clients as they enter the building and direct them to session rooms - Limiting sessions to only those individuals whose participation is necessary (e.g. individuals supporting clients with disabilities or parent/caregivers)

-- Staff wearing panic buttons when in session in large rooms; staff seated closest to exit door - Restricting in-person group options to 6 people or less (including staff person); offering virtual group options where appropriate; no food allowed during groups; avoid supply sharing; clean and disinfect contact surfaces between group sessions - Keeping track of all clients who receive in-person sessions in the event of a positive case at this site and to assist public health's contact tracing.
+- Offering common area/hallway waiting chairs for parents or caregivers of children in session, if necessary - Rescheduling sessions if clients become sick or are placed under self-isolation; resuming virtual sessions remains an option - Staff wearing panic buttons when in session in large rooms; staff seated closest to exit door - Keeping track of all clients who receive in-person sessions in the event of a positive case at this site and to assist public health's contact tracing.
 This tracking is done through a confidential on-line calendar booking system